Mattyete/ROS2_LIMO_ws/Documentation/01_rUBot_setup.md

 The setup process is based on a custom Docker to properly interface with the ROS2 environment.

 ### **2.1.
-Setup the rUBot mecanum**
+Setup the LIMO robot**

-The UB custom rUBot mecanum custom made robot is based on:
-- Raspberrypi4 computer onboard
+- Jetson Nano computer onboard
 - Custom Dockerfile and docker-compose

-When the real robot is plugged on, the docker-compose.yaml service is executed and the rUBot is ready to be controlled within the TheConstruct environment.
+When the commercial LIMO robot is plugged on, the docker-compose-v3.yaml service is executed and the LIMO robot is ready to be controlled within the TheConstruct environment.

 - Using a PC connected to the same network
   - connect with robot within ssh using VScode